xyang2uchicago/BioTIP_application/README.md

 <a name="Finding Tipping Point"></a>
 __S1: Finding Tipping Point__

 The first step is to calculate an Index of Critical transition (Ic score) of the dataset.
-One can use the getIc function to calculate the Ic score based on randomly selected genes (20-1000).
-The function getIc has a key parameter fun which gives the options to call the existing Ic score or the proposed new Ic* score.
+One can use the function 'getIc' to calculate the Ic score based on randomly selected genes (20-1000).
+'GetIc' has a key parameter fun which gives the options to call the existing Ic score or the proposed new Ic* score.

 ```{r}
 RandomG <- sample(rownames(df), 100)